Surbiton: west-facing without a right angle in sight.

-This garden is long, thin and at an odd angle to the house.
-The design successfully disguises the unusual shape, so the garden appears wider and more in line with the house.
+A long garden at an odd angle to the house, successfully designed to disguise the unusual shape, so that the garden appears much wider and straighter.

-With the sun beating down on all but a sliver from 11am, we created raised beds in the light shade, containing low maintenance plants.
-The triangular, rendered beds, support part of the top deck and are angled towards the house.
+With the sun beating down on all but a sliver from 11am, we created raised beds in the light shade.
+The rendered beds support part of the top deck.

-The old feather-board fence was renovated, clad with vertical battens and painted, making a smart backdrop for the plants.
-The vertical stripes and colour scheme reflect elements from within the house, to create a cohesive environment both inside and out.
+The old fence was clad with painted battens, making a smart backdrop for the low maintenance plants.
+The stripes and colour scheme reflect elements from inside the house, making a cohesive environment both inside and out.

-A lower deck, further down the garden, provides a shady spot to sit among the plants.
-A rill, set into the top deck has been planted with sun loving Sempervivum, Aloe and Saxifrage, a lovely detail, which will largely mind its own business.
+A lower deck provides a shady spot.
+A rill, set into the top deck planted with sun-loving succulents is a lovely detail, which will largely mind its own business.

-The deck was raised to the same level as the house, for a seamless transition through the slide and pivot doors from the kitchen.
-Long planks without joins, line up with the tiles on the kitchen floor.
-A small detail but it makes a big difference to the overall finish.
+The top deck was raised to be level with the house, for a seamless transition from the kitchen.
+Long planks without joins, line up with the kitchen floor.
+A small detail that makes a big difference.

 The existing red Camellia was a bit of a lump but we cut it back to reveal its lovely structure, something for nothing.